 With plenty of beloved pro teams and local activity to bet on, the state will be an attraction for bettors.
 Due to the ease of mobile betting, we wouldn't be surprised to have commuters travel over state borders to bet in Colorado with sports returning from their pandemic hiatuses.

 You can bet on your phone, from anywhere in Colorado.
-That's as good as it gets in the United States right now.
+That's as good as it gets in the U.S. right now.

 Whether you’re in a trendy Denver sports bar or hiking in Rocky Mountain National Park, if you’ve got cell service, you’re set.

-For those in need of a geographic refresher, that means: sports fans from Wyoming, Nebraska, Kansas, Oklahoma, and New Mexico may visit Colorado on any given game day.
+For those in need of a geographic refresher, that means: sports fans from Nebraska, Kansas, Oklahoma and New Mexico may visit Colorado on any given game day.

 Colorado's casinos aren't concentrated in populous areas, either.
 So in-person registrations would have damaged market accessibility in a big way.

-Colorado did everything it could to create an environment that would offer fair pricing, though without most sports live, we haven't seen odds for everything yet.
+Colorado did everything it could to create an environment that would offer fair pricing.

 Colorado can't offer everything an offshore sportsbook can, but among legal states, there's no one better than Colorado.
-You can bet on e-sports, college teams in the state (go Pioneers!), and so much more.
+You can bet on e-sports, college teams in the state and so much more.